Quick Overview

 did not even know why they were there. - 33 The Jews in the crowd pushed Alexander to the front, and

 they shouted instructions to him.
-He motioned for silence in order to make a defense before the people. - 34 But when they realized he was a Jew, they all shouted in unison for about two hours: “Great is Artemis of the Ephesians!”.
+He motioned for silence to make a defense before the people. - 34 But when they realized he was a Jew, they all shouted in unison for about two hours: “Great is Artemis of the Ephesians!”.

 - 35 The city clerk quieted the crowd and said: “Fellow Ephesians, doesn’t all the world know that the city of Ephesus is the guardian of the temple of the great Artemis and of her image, which fell from heaven?